 Yes, yes, yes, yes, exactly right.

-I just I'm struck.
+I just, I'm struck.

-I'm putting myself in the position General Motors is in, and if if I were sitting here every day having to pay people that don't work here in a large enough, I would be mad.
+And if I were sitting here every day having to pay people that don't work here, it is large enough.

 None of those are very pleasant, but there needs to be a consequence, said Kim Holland.

-The idea has an obvious potential for problems, including unfairly targeting targeting a large group of people who can't afford to buy medical coverage.
+The idea has an obvious potential for problems, including unfairly targeting a large group of people who can't afford to buy medical coverage.

-Well, while there might be some merit to target Oklahomans who earn enough money to afford health insurance but choose not to, policymakers must avoid penalizing those who can't afford or qualify for insurance, said Jeff Raymond, the director of the nonprofit.
+While there might be some merit to target Oklahomans who earn enough money to afford health insurance but choose not to, policymakers must avoid penalizing those who can't afford or qualify for insurance, said Jeff Raymond, the director of the nonprofit.

-Oh, this this is misses the whole point.
+Oh, this misses the whole point.

 This is the wrong way to look at it.